jeaye/blog.jeaye.com/_drafts/clojure-app-engine.md

 option is using Clojure on Google App Engine, which runs sandboxed applications in Google-managed data centers while providing automatic scaling.

+#### State of third-party libraries
+When looking to start with Clojure on App Engine, you might explore the current open source libraries available.
+Unfortunately, there are a few, namely [appengine-magic](https://github.com/gcv/appengine-magic), yet all of them have been stale for at least two years.
+Most of them are built on Clojure 1.4 or older.

+#### State of official documentation
+Your next step may be to see what official documentation there is, since you can't readily use a third party library to do your dirty work.
+App Engine's [documentation](https://cloud.google.com/appengine/docs) can be very helpful, no doubt, but one issue is that App Engine supports JVM applications, not specifically Clojure applications.
+Its examples are in Java, using Maven, and the typical serving of XML.
+The docs will come in handy, once you can get some basic App Engine code working, but they don't get you over that hurdle.
+Not in Clojure.

 guide:
   http://lambda-startup.com/developing-clojure-on-app-engine/